- £235 per week

 Shop: 0.5 ml Pub: 0.5 ml

-NOTES: No children under 10 permitted.
-No smoking.
-Mobile phone reception varies.
-Information about mobile phone coverage.
+NOTES: No children under 10 permitted, No smoking, No Wi-Fi, Mobile phone reception varies.

 The holiday property was comfortable and roomy.
 Cornwall is a beautiful part of the country.